LAuReL: Learned Augmented Residual Layer: Learned Augmented Residual Layer

-Note that, all three versions above are a combination of scalar and/or low-rank products on top of the vanilla residual connection in \eqref{eqn:residual}.
-This makes \laurel especially light-weight in terms of its impact on model size and latency.
-Moreover, the framework is generic enough to allow combinations of the above versions, as well as new versions.
+All three proposed \laurel versions are a combination of scalar and/or low-rank products on top of the vanilla residual connection in \eqref{eqn:residual}.
+This makes it especially light-weight in terms of its impact on model size and latency.
+We discuss the efficiency of the variants in more detail in Section~\ref{sec:efficiency}.

+That being said, \laurel is generic enough to allow combinations of the above variants, as well as new variants.
+For instance, one straight-forward combination is \residuallowrank, where the residual weights from \residual can be applied along with the \lowrank variant to rewrite \eqref{eqn:lowrank-expanded} as follows: